Chargeback Reason Codes: 5 Things For Merchants to Know

 Each reason code has specific requirements for compelling evidence (documents that challenge the claims made with the chargeback).
 Before you fight, you’ll want to carefully review what will and won’t be accepted with a response.

 If you skip this step—if you use a one-size-fits-all response—you’ll have a very low success rate.
 Customized packages have the highest win rates.

 Again, customizing responses can be challenging.
 Contact Midigator if you’d like help simplifying this process.

 4. Chargeback reason codes can change.

 Sometimes, a chargeback is re-classified with a different reason code.

 This most commonly happens after you’ve fought a chargeback and won.
 If the cardholder has new information or the argument changes, the issuer will dispute the purchase again with a new reason code.
-This second dispute is called pre-arbitration or an arbitration chargeback (sometimes referred to as a second chargeback).
+This second dispute is called pre-arbitration (sometimes referred to as a second chargeback).